satelllte/wgsl-canvas/README.md

 ```

 > [!IMPORTANT]
-> They order of keys in `struct Uniforms` must be the same as defined in `uniformsKeys`!
+> The order of keys in `struct Uniforms` must be the same as defined in `uniformsKeys` array!

 See full example here:
 - [apps/examples/src/examples/Example01Uniforms.ts](./apps/examples/src/examples/Example01Uniforms.ts)